 If you simply wished to replace your roof or windows due to wear and tear, it would not.
 Similarly, if an indoor water pipe bursts and causes water damage, your homeowners insurance is likely to cover the repairs, but if your basement is flooded due to excessive rainfall, you will need to have a separate flood insurance policy to handle the repairs.

 What Is a Home Warranty Insurance Policy?

-- Kitchen appliances, including stove, refrigerator, dishwasher, microwave and garbage disposal
+- Kitchen appliances, including the stove, refrigerator, dishwasher, microwave and garbage disposal

 - Wiring systems, including electrical, telephone and cable